abigailfrostastro/abigailfrost.github.io/_pages/about.md

 Astronomers for Planet Earth
 ======

 I am a member of the [Astronomers for Planet Earth](https://astronomersforplanet.earth/), which seeks to bring astronomers together to help engage the public with the details of the climate crisis and to discuss how we can make astronomy as a field more environmentally friendly.
-I am on the SOC for groups proposed sessions for the European Astronomy Society 2021 conference.
+I am on the SOC for the group's proposed sessions for the European Astronomy Society 2021 conference.